WakeOnWeb/swagger/README.md

 Validating a response
 ---------------------

 Validating response makes sense only for testing...
-As you are supposed to have valid code respectfull of your interface agreements in production!
+As you are supposed to have valid code respectful of your interface agreements in production!

 ```php